deadlysyn/grouper/README.md

 ## Workflow

-This is a lean microservice meant to accomplish one thing: Self-service AWS IAM management for teams.
-IAM is a big beast, so more specifically: Help individuals with AWS access navigate a group-based permissions scheme, and enable group members to self-serve adding new members.
+This is a lean microservice meant to help individuals with AWS access navigate a group-based permissions scheme, and enable group members to self-serve adding new members.
+The following scenarios are the most common...

-Based on that, we need discovery as well as management of group members.
-The following scenarios are the most common I've seen...

 ### What groups exist?

 I wish all groups neatly conformed to the naming convention (because naming conventions solve everything!), but organic growth is a reality.
-This can be solved with good documentation... but documentation can be generated from good tooling (and anyone who grew up in the "API generation" can simply poke around and avoid managing more documentation).
+This can be solved with good documentation... and documentation can be generated from good tooling (self-discovery might even avoid managing more documentation).

 ```console
 ❯ http https://grouper/api/v1/groups